The K-theory of bisingular pseudodifferential algebras: Abstract

 \section{Abstract}

-In this paper we calculate the K-theory of $C^{\ast}$-algebras given by the norm-closures of spaces of bisingular pseudodifferential operators.
-We obtain results for the \emph{global} bisingular calculus in the flat ($\Rr^{n_1 + n_2}$) case.
+This work is concerned with a class of pseudodifferential operators of tensor product type called bisingular operators.
+For the \emph{global} bisingular calculus in the flat ($\Rr^{n_1 + n_2}$) case we calculate the $K$-theory of $C^{\ast}$-algebras given by the norm-closures of spaces of bisingular pseudodifferential operators.